obdgeek/obd-play/README.md

 <a id='overview'></a>
 ## Overview
-**OBD Play** is a SwiftUI iPhone application for viewing Ford Mustang Mach-E trip and charge data recorded with the companion OBD Record application.
+**OBD Play** is a iPhone application for viewing Ford Mustang Mach-E trip and charge data recorded with the companion OBD Record application.

 ## Table of Contents
 - [Overview](#overview)